The Basics of Testing Your Inground Pool’s Water Chemistry

 Testing your pool water for the first time?
 It can feel intimidating, especially if you never had a good chemistry teacher to build up your science confidence.
 But don’t worry!
 At River Pools, we know pools, and we’re here to help.

-We manufacture and install fiberglass pools, and we want to use our experience to make your experience as stress-free as possible.
+We specialize in fiberglass pools, and we want to use our experience to make your experience as stress-free as possible.
 We’ll explain these aspects of pool water chemistry:

 - What to test the pool water for